 4.1.2 Continuity of staff - Every effort is made for children to experience continuity of educators at the service.
 4.2.1 Professional collaboration - Management, educators and staff work with mutual respect and collaboratively, and challenge and learn from each other, recognising each other's strengths and skills.
 4.2.2 Professional standards - Professional standards guide practice, interactions and relationships.

-QA7 7.1.1 Service philosophy and purpose - A statement of philosophy guides all aspects of the service's operations.
-7.1.2 Management systems - Systems are in place to manage risk and enable the effective management and operation of a quality service.
+7.1.1 Service philosophy and purpose - A statement of philosophy guides all aspects of the service's operations.
+QA7 7.1.2 Management systems - Systems are in place to manage risk and enable the effective management and operation of a quality service.
 7.2.3 Development of professionals - Educators, co-ordinators and staff members' performance is regularly evaluated and individual plans are in place to support learning and development.

-168 Education and care service must have policies and procedures Regs 170 Policies and procedures to be followed 171 Policies and procedures to be kept available
+168Education and care service must have policies and proceduresRegs170Policies and procedures to be followed Education and care service must have policies and procedures Regs 170 Policies and procedures to be followed 171 Policies and procedures to be kept available